Travis (chimpanzee): Aftermath

 The paramedic crew described Charla's injuries as "horrendous".
 Within the following 72 hours, she underwent more than seven hours of surgery on her face and hands by four teams of surgeons.
 The hospital provided counseling to staff members who initially treated her because of the extraordinary nature of her wounds.
-Doctors noted she had lost her eyelids, nose, lips, mid-face bone structure, and 9 fingers.
-Doctors removed some of Travis' hair and teeth that were embedded in her bones and reattached her jaw, but announced on April 7, 2009 that she would be blind for life due to both eyes becoming infected in the attack.
+Doctors noted she had lost her eyelids, nose, lips, mid-face bone structure, and nine fingers.
+Doctors removed some of Travis' hair and teeth that were embedded in her bones and reattached her jaw, but announced on April 7, 2009 that she would be blind for life due to both eyes becoming infected after the attack.
 Her injuries made her a possible candidate for an experimental face transplant surgery.
 After initial treatment at Stamford Hospital, she was transferred to the Cleveland Clinic.
 Her family started a trust fund to raise money to pay her "unfathomable" medical bills and support her daughter.
 She revealed her face in public for the first time since the attack on The Oprah Winfrey Show on November 11, 2009.
 She was not in physical pain from the attack at that time, and relatives said she hoped to leave the Cleveland Clinic soon.
 Pictures have surfaced on the Internet displaying her face before and after the attack.

-Per standard procedure, Travis' head was taken to the state laboratory for a rabies test, and his body was taken to the University of Connecticut for a necropsy.
-His head tested negative for rabies, but Xanax remained in his system.
-Necropsy results in May 2009 confirmed he was overweight and had been stabbed.
-His remains were cremated at All Pets Crematory in Stamford on February 25, 2009.
-Toxicology reports confirmed Sandra's statement that she had given him Xanax-laced tea the day of the attack.
+Per standard procedure, Travis' head was taken to the state laboratory for a rabies test and his body was taken to the University of Connecticut for a necropsy.
+The head tested negative for rabies, but Xanax remained in his system.
+In May 2009, Necropsy results confirmed that Travis was overweight and had been stabbed.
+Travis's remains were cremated at All Pets Crematory in Stamford on February 25, 2009.
+Toxicology reports confirmed Sandra's statement that she had given Travis Xanax-laced tea the day of the attack.